UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 True
 ```

+Notes:

-Notes: Casting strings into other data types, are a bit more
+Casting strings into other data types is a bit more problematic.
-problematic.

 Sometimes it works correctly.

-Other times it does not give us what we expected:
+Other times it does not give us what we expected, as we can see here -
+the string False is converted to the Boolean True.
+Be careful when
+casting types\!

 ---